naikp13/EO-GenFusion/README.markdown

-# Variational Autoencoder for Feature Generation
+# Generative Fusion of Synthetic Aperture Radar and Multispectral Data

-This project implements a Variational Autoencoder (VAE) with a probabilistic regressor for feature generation and prediction using TensorFlow and Keras.
+This project implements a Deep Variational Autoencoder (VAE) with a probabilistic regressor for feature generation and prediction using TensorFlow and Keras.
 The model is trained with 5-fold cross-validation and evaluates performance using mean squared error and R² score.
 The code is modularized for better maintainability.

 ## Prerequisites